-this e-safety policy was approved by the

-Governing Body

-The implementation of the this e-safety Clare Scott Headteacher

-policy will be monitored by: Natalie Harrison Deputy head E Safety lead

-Jeremy Neave Technician

-Governor responsible for safeguarding/

-staffing committee

-Monitoring will take place at regular Annually

-intervals:

-The safeguarding Governor will receive a At committee meetings

-report on the implementation of the e-

-safety policy on a termly basis.

-The E-safety Policy will be reviewed

-annually, or more regularly in the light of

-any significant new developments in the

-use of the technologies, new threats to e-

-safety or incidents that have taken place.

-Should serious e-safety incidents take Police place, the following external/agencies Local Authority Designated Officer (LADO) should be informed: LA IT Lead
+this e-safety policy was approved by the Governing Body The implementation of the this e-safety policy will be monitored by: Clare Scott Headteacher Natalie Harrison Deputy head E Safety lead Jeremy Neave Technician Governor responsible for safeguarding/ staffing committee Monitoring will take place at regular intervals: Annually The safeguarding Governor will receive a report on the implementation of the e-safety policy on a termly basis.
+The E-safety Policy will be reviewed annually, or At committee meetings more regularly in the light of any significant new developments in the use of the technologies, new threats to e-safety or incidents that have taken place.
+Should serious e-safety incidents take place, the following external/agencies should be informed: Police Local Authority Designated Officer (LADO) LA IT Lead